raspberrypilearning/interactive-animation/en/step_6.md

 ## Animate using looks
-Now you're going to make changes in a <span class="keyword">`forever`{:class="block3control"} loop<span class="definition">Runs the code blocks inside it forever, or until you click the red stop button above the Stage.</span></span> to create an animation effect to make your sprite look more interesting.
+Now you're going to  to add `looks`{:class="block3looks"} blocks inside a `forever`{:class="block3control"} block to create an animation effect to make your sprite look more interesting.

 --- task ---